abda-s/salamehBlog/content/posts/Understanding Capacitor Charging and the Concept of Full Charge.md

 ## Key Takeaways

 - At 5τ, a capacitor is 99.3% charged, not 100%.
-- It would take infinite time for a capacitor to reach exactly Vmax.
+- It would take infinite time for a capacitor to reach exactly $Vmax$.
 - Simulations and measurements often show Vmax due to rounding and device limitations.
 - This approximation is fine for real-world use, as the difference is too small to matter.